-- 8.19 The village currently has one facility; Four Marks Village Hall.
-This facility is thought to be well used but is not a modern flexible space and may not be able to fully respond to the varying and growing needs of this community. - 8.20 In 2021, £1.25m of CIL funding was allocated to Four Marks Community Building and Recreational Hub.
-This project is being led by Four Marks Parish Council, to provide a multi-functional, modern, adaptable new community space, to include sports, located at the recreational ground.
-The Centre would serve residents in Four Marks, South Medstead and surrounding villages if providing for specific interests.
-There has been a long-standing desire for increased provision, given the growth the area has experienced. - 8.21 A planning application was submitted in May 2023 for the new build (ref: 56171/003).
-The Parish Council is considering options in relation to community building provision in the parish, alongside existing provision at the village hall.
+- 8.21 The main facility in Four Marks is the village hall.
+This facility is well used but is not a modern flexible space and may not be able to fully respond to the varying and growing needs of this community.
+The Village Hall does host a pre-school.
+In addition, there is community space at the Benians Sports Pavilion and the Scouts Hut. - 8.22 In 2021, £1.25m of CIL funding was allocated to Four Marks Community Building and Recreational Hub.
+This project is being led by Four Marks Parish Council.
+A planning application was submitted in May 2023 for the new build (ref: 56171/003) but withdrawn in June 2024.
+The project as proposed may not be deliverable.
+The Parish Council is considering options in relation to community building provision in the parish which includes the Scout Hut, Benians Sports Pavilion and the Village Hall.